 Internships are fantastic opportunities to gain insight about your major field in practice, learn more about an intended career path, and gain competitive work experience prior to graduation.

 The majority of internships take place in the summer, but they are usually available throughout the academic year.
-Internship programs are often offered by private businesses, government organizations, and non-profit organizations and may be paid or unpaid positions.
-Paid internships are highly encouraged.
+Internship programs are often offered by private businesses, government organizations, and non-profit organizations.

 Finding an Internship